-The appeal to a decision should be made to the Secretary of the Graduate Research Studies Board, using the appropriate forms, by the next deadline for submissions for a meeting of the appeals standing committee.
+The appeal to a decision should be made to the Secretary of the Graduate Research Studies Board1, using the appropriate forms2, by the next deadline for submissions for a meeting of the appeals standing committee3.

-The decision date is taken to be the date on which the formal decision is made known to the student.
-Transfer/confirmation recommendations are approved at GRSB, examination recommendations are approved at the relevant Faculty Research Award Board (FRAB) meeting and the opportunity to appeal follows notification by Registry of the decisions of these boards.
+In regards to submission deadlines, appellants should note that the approved decisions date is taken to be the date on which the formal decision is made known to the student.
+Transfer/confirmation recommendations are approved at GRSB, examination recommendations are approved at the relevant Faculty Award Board for Research Degrees (FABRD) meeting and the opportunity to appeal follows notification by Registry of the decisions of these boards.
 The process for a progression recommendation is different, and the decision date is taken to be the date of electronic submission of the completed review form (PGR2) to Registry.
-Students have sight of the PGR2 at all stages of its drafting and submission.

-Decisions of the standing committee are subject to approval by the Graduate Research Studies Board, are then final and binding, and are submitted for noting at Academic Council.
+Appeal decisions of the standing committee are subject to approval by the Graduate Research Studies Board, are then final and binding, and are submitted for noting at Academic Council.